Optimal Quoting under Adverse Selection and Price Reading: Model Setup

 The processes \( \left( N^{n,k,b}_t \right)_{t \geq 0} \) and \( \left( N^{n,k,a}_t \right)_{t \geq 0} \) have respective intensities \( \left( \lambda^{n,k,b}_t \right)_{t \geq 0} \) and \( \left( \lambda^{n,k,a}_t \right)_{t \geq 0} \), defined by

-Here, \( \Lambda^{n,k,b} \) and \( \Lambda^{n,k,a} \) are smooth and decreasing functions, satisfying standard assumptions in market making models \textit{à la} Avellaneda-Stoikov or Cartea-Jaimungal (see~\cite{gueant2016financial}); in particular,
+Here, \( \Lambda^{n,k,b} \) and \( \Lambda^{n,k,a} \) are smooth, positive and decreasing functions, satisfying standard assumptions in market making models \textit{à la} Avellaneda-Stoikov or Cartea-Jaimungal (see~\cite{gueant2016financial}); in particular,

-verifies $\inf_\delta c^{n,k,b/a}(\delta) >0$.\\
+verifies \(\inf_\delta c^{n,k,b/a}(\delta) >0\).

+From a calibration perspective, the functions \(\Lambda^{n,k,b/a}\) are intensity curves estimated from RFQ and execution data conditional on tier, size and side.
+The adverse-selection functions \(\tilde{\zeta}^{n,k}\) summarise post-fill markouts of the reference price, conditional on execution at a given offset.
+The price-reading loadings \(w^{n,k}\) and response functions \(\tilde{J}^n\) summarise how much information clients from a given tier extract from displayed skew, and may be proxied by tier-level analysis such as skew sensitivity, subsequent trading direction, or observed deterioration in post-quote markouts.
+These quantities are treated as inputs in the theoretical analysis; estimating them robustly is an implementation step rather than part of the current model.

-\begin{rem} Although the reference price -- whose dynamics is given by Eq.~\eqref{eq:refPrice} -- is primarily driven by its exogenous Brownian component, it also depends on the market maker's clients' flows and own quoting behavior.
+\begin{rem} Although the reference price -- whose dynamics is given by Eq.~\eqref{eq:refPrice} -- is primarily driven by its exogenous Brownian component, it also depends on the market maker's clients' flows and own quoting behaviour.
 As such, it is a price specific to the market maker under consideration.
-In light of this, it may seem questionable at first glance to define the skew terms in Eq.~\eqref{eq:refPrice} relative to this very reference price, and to let the intensities in Eq.~\eqref{eq:intensity} -- which model the agents' demand and supply behavior -- also depend on the market maker's own reference price.
-This modeling choice is, in fact, a conservative one: we assume that the market maker never benefits from any informational advantage, even though they observe clients' flows.
+In light of this, it may seem questionable at first glance to define the skew terms in Eq.~\eqref{eq:refPrice} relative to this very reference price, and to let the intensities in Eq.~\eqref{eq:intensity} -- which model the agents' demand and supply behaviour -- also depend on the market maker's own reference price.
+This modelling choice is, in fact, a conservative one: we assume that the market maker never benefits, in an exclusive way, from any informational advantage, even though they observe clients' flows.
 While restrictive, this assumption appears natural in the context of a paper focused on the informational risk faced by market makers.
-It is recognized that adverse selection can originate from the market maker not knowing the true reference price at the right time due to natural market fragmentation and the ensuing latency.\\ \end{rem}
+It is recognised that adverse selection can originate from the market maker not knowing the true reference price at the right time due to natural market fragmentation and the ensuing latency. \end{rem}

 The market maker's cash process \( \left( X_t \right)_{t \geq 0} \) evolves according to: